-How do I change my records to reflect my legal name or gender?
+How do I change my records to reflect my name and/or gender?

 If you are attending an NYC public school, your school can change the name and gender stated on your records.
 If you left school or graduated from an NYC public school, contact the last DOE school you attended.
-Ask them about requesting changes to your records.
+You can change your name and/or gender on your records without legal documentation.
+Ask your school about requesting changes to your records.

 Where can I find more information?